Our Safeguarding Policy

 Although we do not run activities specifically for those with identifiable vulnerabilities such as those who are carers, or who live with mental illness or addiction we recognise that people who may be vulnerable in these ways do attend our events and take part in the life of our sangha.

-Amalasara is our Safeguarding officer.
-They are responsible for co-ordinating the Safeguarding of children and adults in all the activities of York Buddhist Centre.
+Maitrikirana is our Safeguarding officer.
+They are responsible for co-ordinating the Safeguarding adults in all our activities of York Buddhist Centre.

-Amalasara is also our Safeguarding trustee.
-They are responsible for making sure Safeguarding is taken seriously by the trustees and appears regularly on their agendas, ensuring the trustees comply with their Safeguarding obligations as required by the Charity Commission.
+Amalasara is our Safeguarding trustee.
+They are responsible for making sure Safeguarding is taken seriously by the trustees and is a standing item on the agenda at every trustee meeting, ensuring the trustees comply with their Safeguarding obligations as required by the Charity Commission.